Number 1: Salt Cellar

 No more underdone/overdone meat; no more poking at steaks trying to guess if they’re the perfect temperature.
 Buy one of these and you’ll never screw up again (well, at least not in the doneness category)

-Second, you will need an instant read thermometer.
+Second, you will need an infrared thermometer.
 I use this one to determine exactly how hot my cooking surface is.
 For example, I know I’m shooting for at least 375°F to achieve Maillard and Caramelization reactions to brown protein.
 I know that at 220°F it’s safe to drop something into my stainless steel skillet without it sticking.
 No holding your hand over a hot grill and burning the hair off your knuckles trying to determine how hot your grill really is; no more looking for whisps of smoke in your pan, no more getting stuff stuck on your stainless steel, no more soggy pancakes… you get the drift.

 Number 3: Immersion Blender